rudedude2015501/SmartTick/README.md

 1. Reinstall dependencies inside the frontend container: docker-compose exec frontend npm install

-2. Delete the node_modules volume manually in Docker for a clean install (You can do this via Docker Desktop or Docker CLI).
+2. Delete the node_modules volume manually in Docker for a clean install and then build again